 \subsection{Domain-Knowledge Based Feature Expansion - Intermediate QSPR Model 2}

 To further improve model performance, we expanded the feature set by applying simple mathematical transformations to the AUC features.
-Mathematical transformations such as ratios, products, logarithmic, and exponentials could be applied to the AUC features.
+Mathematical transformations, such as ratios, products, logarithms, and exponentials, could be applied to the AUC features.
 While a wide range of transformations could theoretically be explored, unrestricted application of all combinations would lead to a combinatorial explosion in the number of features, increasing the risk of overfitting.

 In our case, the selection of mathematical transformations was guided by domain knowledge.
-Product and ratio between the AUC features were identified as meaningful transformations.
+Product and ratio transformations between the AUC features were identified as meaningful.
 It captured the underlying physical interactions between spectral regions that influence conductivity.
-These derived features could be used to improve the model’s predictive accuracy.
+These derived features could be used to improve the model’s predictive capability.
 We tested both the ratio and product mathematical transformations.
 We observed that for our problem, the product gave us slightly better performance compared to the ratio.

 We computed the pairwise product of all combinations of AUC features.
-With five bin locations, this resulted in 8 primary AUC features (from the original and second-derivative spectra) and 28 (8 choose 2, $\binom{8}{2}$) interaction features, in addition to the 4 processing condition features, yielding a total of 40 input features.
+With five bin locations, this resulted in 8 primary AUC features (from the original and second-derivative spectra) and 28 interaction features (8 choose 2, $\binom{8}{2}$), in addition to the 4 processing condition features, yielding a total of 40 input features.

 We trained another ML model using this expanded feature set.
-We call this model intermediate QSPR model 2.
+We call this model the intermediate QSPR model 2.
 However, as shown in Table~\ref{tab:model1_results}, the model’s performance on the test set was similar to I-QSPR model 1.
-The likely reason is overfitting due to the high dimensionality of the feature space relative to the size of the dataset ~\cite{hua2005optimal}.
-The inclusion of many correlated features, especially from AUCs of both the original and second-derivative spectra, and their products, compromises generalization.
+The likely reason is overfitting due to the high dimensionality of the feature space relative to the dataset size ~\cite{hua2005optimal}.
+The inclusion of many correlated features, especially those from the AUCs of both the original and second-derivative spectra, as well as their products, compromises generalization.
 Given this redundancy, feature selection becomes essential to remove irrelevant or correlated features.